 In the Times tab of the Field Selector, choose the first listed time only.

-Click Create Display, and you will be prompted to enter the Topography field.
+Click Create Display.
+A secondary field selector appears for topography field selection.

 In the new Field Selector window, select the Latest NCEP GFS CONUS 80km -> Geopotential_height @ surface field under Field: Topography, select the earliest time under Times, and click OK.
-The 2D field will be displayed as topography.
+The 2D field is displayed as topography.

-In the Layer Controls tab for the Pressure field, check the Shade Colors option.
+In the Pressure field Layer Controls tab, check the Shade Colors option.

-Use the zooming and rotating controls to see the display in 3D.
+View the display in 3D using the zooming and rotating controls..

 Reset the display projection using the icon on the left side of the Main Display window.